Pixpipe/quickvoxelcore/readme.md

 ```

 Alternatively, a volume can be loaded from you filesystem using a file dialog.
-Look at the [example here](./examples/simpleFile.html).
+Look at the [example here](https://github.com/Pixpipe/quickvoxelcore/blob/master/examples/simpleFile.html).
 Then, the logic for mounting on a slot is the same.

+# Going Further
+The `RenderEngine` object has a lot of methods that can be used to tweak your visualization.
+Do no hesitate to consult the [API doc conserning the RenderEngine](http://www.pixpipe.io/quickvoxelcore/doc/#renderengine) to make sure you use them properly.

+Here is a list of what you can do:
+- show/hide a volume mounted on a slot
+- change the blending method between two volumes
+- mount/unmount a volume on/from a given slot
+- apply a colormap on a given slot
+- get the list of colormaps names and corresponding canvas for UI purpose
+- display a reversed colormap
+- change the brightness on a given slot
+- change the contrast on a given slot
+- change the time index of a volume on a given slot (time series)
+- rotate with a relative angle around the normal of a plane from the plane system (1 plane remains fixed)
+- translate along the normal of a plane from the plane system
+- apply an absolute rotation in world coordinates Euler angles
+- set the position of the plane system in absolute world coordinates
+- [experimental] change the position of the camera (incomplete, `up` vector needs to be set too)

+# TODO
+In what is probably the order of future developments:
+- Check if WebGL2 is enabled
+- Add XYZ axis of a grid system to know where we are
+- Masking capabilities (as a 3rd slot that has special features)
+- Raycasting capabilities, then we can get the position where the mouse pointer is hitting (and then the intensity in the volume, etc)
+- Try to build 3D textures without having to perform a conversion from float32 to uint8
+- Add 3 cameras that are always facing each of the ortho planes
+- Gives the possibility to change the camera
+- Have a split view options with the 4 camera (3 orthos + 1 perspective)